rmsk2/moreorless/readme.md

 I am in the process to extend this software to make it a better text editor.
 Be warned this is not finished by a long shot.
 This is how I plan to progress:

 Short term goals
-- allowing to move one word at a time in a line via Ctrl+Cursor left and right
+- adding replace to search

 Midterm goals
-- adding search and replace
 - Allow reuse of an entered file name (save vs save as ...)
 - use a beep to signal to the user that a command excecution is not possible
 - replace tab characters at load by four blanks